hspartali/workspace_snapshots_extension/README.md

     -   **Rename**: Give snapshots meaningful names (e.g., "Before Big Refactor") to organize your workflow.
     -   **Delete**: Safely remove snapshots you no longer need.
 The history intelligently heals around them.
     -   **Clear All**: Wipe the entire snapshot history for a workspace with a single command, without affecting your current files.

 ---

-### ⚙️ Configuration

-The diff mode can be toggled directly from the icon in the view's title bar.
-This modifies the following setting in your `settings.json`:

--   `workspaceSnapshots.diffAgainstWorkspace` (boolean, default: `false`): Controls the diffing behavior. `false` compares against the previous snapshot, `true` compares against the current workspace file.

----